percona/portal-doc/docs/connect-pmm.md

 1. Log in to [Percona Platform](https://portal.percona.com).

   !!! hint alert alert-success "Tip"
     If you are connecting via GitHub, make sure that you set your email address as **public** in your GitHub account.
-If your email address is private instead, Percona Platform cannot access it to authenticate you.
+Otherwise, Percona Platform cannot access it to authenticate you.

 2. On the **Getting Started page**, check that the **Create organization** step shows an option to view your organization. <br/>